Ettwiller/RIMS-seq/README.md

 The RIMS-seq.pl script automatically runs the 3 previous scripts and outputs a list of mehylase specifities.
 It includes a genome assembly step using SPAdes and uses this assembled genome for the downstream analysis.

 ## Option 2: use your own reference genome (custom)
-If you do not want to perform a genome assembly and want to use your own reference genome, you will need to run the 3 main scripts detailed above seprately.
+If you do not want to perform a genome assembly and want to use your own reference genome, you will need to run the 3 main scripts (mapping.pl, split_mapped_reads.pl, get_motif_all.pl) separately.\
-First, adapters need to be trimmed and the reads mapped to the reference genome using BWA-mem.
+First, adapters need to be trimmed and the reads mapped to the reference genome using BWA-mem.\
 Please see the next section 'scripts description' for more details.

 # Scripts description
 ## 1. mapping.pl